markusvankempen/NeoPixel-SantaHat/README.md

 # Blinking Santa Hat

-How to use Arduino (Nano etc) and NeoPixels to build a colorful blinking SantaHat
+How to use Arduino (Nano etc) and NeoPixels to build a colorful blinking SantaHat with an extra NeoPixel in the Pom-Pom aka Bommel ;)

 I wanted to build a nice Santa hat that uses colorful NeoPixels for the Christmas days.